Figures logo

 What is an equal pay audit?

-The audit examines whether pay differences have legitimate reasons (like that one person who speaks five languages and has a PhD) or if they stem from less savoury factors (like someone’s gender or race).
+More specifically, the audit examines whether pay differences have legitimate reasons (like that one person who speaks five languages and has a PhD) or if they stem from less savoury factors (like someone’s gender or race).

 Why should you care?
 Well, besides the whole “being a decent human” thing, pay audits reveal inequalities that would otherwise hide in your spreadsheets like compensation gremlins.
 Picture this: two employees, same role, similar experience, but one's making 15% less because… reasons?